This post may contain affiliate links.

-We’ve actually spent a total of 16 weeks at the Thousand Trails Palm Springs RV Resort and Campground since our first visit in December 2014.
-We recently stayed again in December 2022 – January 2023 for a 4 week stay.
-It remains one of our favorites in the Thousand Trails camping network system to date, having stayed on 5 separate occasions since 2014.
+We’ve actually spent a total of about 21 weeks at the Thousand Trails Palm Springs RV Resort and Campground since our first visit in December 2014.
+We most recently stayed again in February 2023 for a 2 week stay.
+This park is special to us for many reasons.
+It remains our most visited RV park in the Thousand Trails camping network system, having stayed on 6 separate occasions since 2014.
 Despite the name, this campground is actually situated in Palm Desert, about 20-25 minutes east of Palm Springs.

 Overview of Palm Springs RV Resort